Providing first aid for frostbite. Methods of providing effective first aid for frostbite. The main causes leading to frostbite

 • drink tea with lemon;

-3. Cover the heat-insulating bandage with oilcloth.
+3. Cover the thermal insulating bandage with oilcloth.

 4. Wrap a warm woolen scarf or cloth around the affected limb.